nicolas-martin/region-folding.nvim/README.md

 ## Configuration

-You can customize the region marker text and spacing:
+You can customize the region marker text, spacing, and fold indicator:

 ```lua
 require('region-folding').setup({